 Students may consider repeating a course if they were unable to earn a satisfactory grade (C or better) or withdrew in their first attempt at a course.
 The standard of C or better exists because most health professions programs will accept courses taken for a grade of C or better to fulfill admissions requisites, and most departments at NYU require completion of a course with a C or better in order to move on to the next course in a sequence.
 In general, the Preprofessional Advising Center recommends that students not repeat courses in which they have earned a grade of C or better, unless a student feels that, even with a satisfactory grade, they are not prepared to move on to the next course in a sequence.
 We expect that course repeats should be rare, and only undertaken after discussion with an advisor.

 Before deciding to repeat a course, you should consider the possible impact of your decision on your degree plans at NYU as well as your future applications to health professions programs.
 Repeating courses can change your course sequencing, which may impact the timing of your completion of requirements and your applications to professional programs.
 You should also consider school-specific policies regarding repeated courses.
 CAS students should note the CAS course repeat policy, which allows for only two repeated courses during the undergraduate career (including courses a student completed and courses from which they have withdrawn) and states that students cannot go backward in a sequence (for example, you cannot repeat MATH-UA 121, Calculus I, after you've taken MATH-UA 122, Calculus II).
-CAS students should also note that when a course is repeated, the initial grade will remain on the transcript, and the grade that is factored into the NYU GPA is the average of the two grades received for the course.
-That is, if a student initially earns a D in a class, but repeats the course with a B, the student's GPA will appear as if the student had taken the course once, with a grade of C. Students in other schools should consult with their home school advisors to learn the specific policies governing course repeats at their divisions of NYU.
+CAS students should also note that when a course is repeated, the initial grade will remain on the transcript, and no additional credit will be awarded.
+Both grades will be recorded and computed in the grade point average; note the denominator of the grade point average will be higher than the number of credits earned toward the degree in this case.
+Students in other schools should consult with their home school advisors to learn the specific policies governing course repeats at their divisions of NYU.

 With respect to the impact of repeated courses on future applications to professional programs, it is important to note that most application services will calculate GPAs in the same manner as the CAS policy mentioned above; if a student has repeated a course, both grades are factored into the student's application GPA.
 Our BCPM calculator mentions GPA-calculation policies at a number of commonly-used application services, and provides links for more information.
 We advise that all prospective applicants to health professions programs be aware of the standards for various GPA calculations used by their application services of interest.